 Arrow tiles for PS and filter forge

 The tiles make a great source for additional effects in the powerful plug-in tool, Filter Forge.
 You can find the plug-in on the filter forge site where you can purchase a basic as well as standard etc plug-in.
 It is currently on version 3 but it is also beta releasing a version 4.
 You can use PS and filter forge in combination, either using the standalone tool and / or the installed plug-in.
 The layers can be exported as designs which can then be re-opened in Filter forge and the end result can then be exported as a tiff or other format and then re-imported into PS as a new tile (or perhaps as a brush source).
-You can also miss some of those steps by simply using the PNG files that are included with the arrow sets (most sets contain the PNG files, some contain only PAT and some only contain PNG).
-The arrow sets all contain the tiles as PNG format files.
-You can open the PNG files in filter forge.
+You can also miss some of those steps by simply using the PNG images that are included with the arrow sets (most sets contain the PNG images, some contain only PAT and some only contain PNG).
+The arrow sets all contain the tiles as PNGs.
+You can open the PNG images in filter forge.
 The original arrow tile is below (it is from the pack 49 set and is tile 80)